- The Plains Indian Museum Powwow is a culturally diverse event held in Cody, Wyoming.

 Overview: Cody, Wyoming's Plains Indian Museum Powwow is an opportunity for locals and tourists to reconnect with the past and share ideas and cultural differences with Native Americans.
 Friends and local tribes gather together and share dance, food and traditional stories, there is also a costume competition for any-one handy with a sewing machine.
 The activities are both fun and a great eduction for children and adults alike.

-Where: Buffalo Bill Historical Centre in Cody, Wyoming.
+Where: Buffalo Bill Historical Center in Cody, Wyoming.

 Fee: Costs vary throughout the event.